dora2ios/p0insettia/README.md

 - @xerub for the [ibex](https://github.com/xerub/ibex)
 - @libimobiledevice for the [libirecovery](https://github.com/libimobiledevice/libirecovery)
 - @synackuk for the [atropine](https://github.com/synackuk/atropine)
-- checkra1n team for the kernel patche methods
+- checkra1n team for the kernel patch method